 - The report from the child’s present school is satisfactory.

 - The Headteacher is confident that the family wishes to commit themselves to the School and the Montessori philosophy.

 On completion of the Registration Form and payment of the Registration Fee, acknowledgement is given of a pupil’s future intended date of entry and year group (subject to satisfying entry criteria and standards).
-If all places are filled, the pupil’s name will be put on a waiting list.
+IMPORTANT Please be aware that the primary is now full for academic years 2024 -2025 and 2025-2026 If all places are filled, the pupil’s name will be put on a waiting list.

 Offering a Place

 When a place is offered, the parents are required to give one term’s written notice in advance of their child’s intended start date if they wish to withdraw their application, otherwise a term’s fees will be charged in lieu of notice.
 The deposit is non-refundable if the place is not taken up.

 When a pupil joins the School partway through his/her primary education, the School reserves the right to contact the child’s previous school and request educational/academic records.

 Parents will be asked to complete a Pupil Information Form with relevant medical information and permission for use of school transport and photography.